sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 > ## What **isn't** the DNA Derived Data Extension?
 >
 > The DNA Derived Data extension is not intended for storing raw reads, full-length sequences, genome assemblies, or annotations.
 While it includes a `DNA_sequence` field, this is meant only for short sequences—typically DNA barcodes under ~500 base pairs.
 Biodiversity data platforms using this extension are not primary archives for genomic data.
-Instead, all comprehensive sequence data should be deposited in specialized repositories such as NCBI’s SRA or GenBank.
+Instead, all comprehensive sequence data should be deposited in specialized repositories under the International Nucleotide Sequence Database Collaboration (INSDC), including NCBI's SRA, EMBL's ENA, and DDBJ.
 >
 {: .caution}

+> ## What about `associatedSequences`?
+>
+>
+>
+{: .caution}

 ## History of the Extension

-The need for clear guidelines on publishing molecular biodiversity data led to the development of a community guide, *Publishing DNA-derived data through biodiversity data platforms*, published by GBIF, OBIS, and other collaborators.
-This guide and the associated extension arose from discussions at the biodiversity_next conference in 2019, incorporating input from various resources and communities involved in DNA data.
-These included groups like the Biodiversity Information Standards (TDWG) Genomic Biodiversity Working Group and the TDWG task group on sustainable Darwin Core-MIxS interoperability.
-The DNA Derived Data extension is currently implemented and in use in platforms like the GBIF Integrated Publishing Toolkit (IPT) and GBIF.org.
-While the current focus is on existing Darwin Core recommendations, a new data model is being developed by GBIF and the OBIS community that may change how genetic data is linked in the future.
+The **DNA Derived Data** extension and its accompanying guide, *Publishing DNA-derived data through biodiversity data platforms*, emerged in response to the growing need for clearer guidance on publishing molecular biodiversity data in a way that aligns with existing biodiversity data infrastructures.
+This initiative was catalyzed by conversations at the Biodiversity Next conference in 2019 and carried forward by collaborative work among GBIF, OBIS, the Biodiversity Information Standards (TDWG) [Genomic Biodiversity Working Group](https://www.tdwg.org/community/gbwg/), and the TDWG task group on [Sustainable Darwin Core-MIxS interoperability](https://www.tdwg.org/community/gbwg/mixs/).

+The guide and extension were designed to reflect a consensus among DNA-focused communities about how to represent molecular methods and results in biodiversity platforms.
+Drawing from established standards like [MIxS](https://www.gensc.org/pages/standards-intro.html), [GGBN](https://wiki.ggbn.org/ggbn/GGBN_Data_Standard), and [MIQE](https://doi.org/10.1373/clinchem.2008.112797), contributors identified terms relevant to sample collection, lab processing, and bioinformatic pipelines.
+These additions enable users to document essential experimental details, while maintaining interoperability with Darwin Core-based systems.

+As of now, the extension is in production and actively supported on GBIF and the IPT. **Meanwhile, a [new data model](https://www.gbif.org/new-data-model) under development may reshape how genetic data are integrated and linked across platforms in the future.**

 ## What Kinds of DNA Data Can It Handle?